 The highest concern of Augusta University is protecting the safety of our visitors.
 The Minors on Campus policy, aligned with Board of Regents policy and expectations, ensures a safe and healthy environment for minors participating in programs at AU.

 The purpose of this website is to provide expectations, resources, and registration for programs involving minors.
-For additional information or questions, please contact the Office of Compliance, Ethics, and Risk Management at firstname.lastname@example.org.
+For additional information or questions, please contact University Ethics & Compliance at email@example.com.

 All Augusta University or AU Health System sponsored programs/events held on or off campus where non-student minors are present MUST: